RexKing6/rexking6.github.io/_pages/about.md

 Hi!
 I’m Run-Qing Chen.
 I'm now an Master Student supervised by [Dr. Wan-Lei Zhao](http://pami.xmu.edu.cn/~wlzhao/index.htm) on Computer Science and Technology in Department of Computer Science, School of Informatics, Xiamen University.

 I received my Bachelor degree on Information and Computing Science from Nanjing University of Posts and Telecommunications in Jul.
-2018 supervised by [Prof. Song-Song Wu](https://www.researchgate.net/profile/Songsong_Wu).
+2018 supervised by [Dr. Song-Song Wu](https://www.researchgate.net/profile/Songsong_Wu).
 During that period, My research focus was Zero-shot Learning.

 My current research focus is anomaly detection on time series, and optimizing clustering approaches such as K-means.
 Welcome to [my blog](http://blog.rexking6.top/).